mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 ## Challenge 1: Sleep and join

 Now write a program that spins off two threads, each of which sleeps for some amount of time, say 1 and 2 seconds and then one prints "Heads", the other "Tails".
 After both have finished, it prints "Finished" and exits.
-To sleep for some time use `OS.Time.sleep` and to print to the console use `C.log_s`.
+To sleep for some number of nanoseconds use `OS.Time.sleep_ns`, and to print to the console use `C.log_s`.
 Note that `OS` is a Mirage-specific module; if you are using Lwt in another context, use `Lwt_unix.sleep` and `Lwt_io.write`.

 You will need to have MirageOS [installed](/wiki/install).
 Create a file `config.ml` with the following content: